 Forest County maintains two cross-country ski trails.
 Otter Springs Trail is located 3 miles East of Crandon on U.S. Highway 8 and Otter Creek Road.
+Approved uses on the Otter Creek Trail are skiing, hiking, biking, snowshoeing and equestrian use.
 This trail is eight miles in length winding through a northern hardwood forest and includes a parking area, shelter and signed trail.
 The Hemlock Lake Trail is located 5 miles South of Crandon on County Highway "W" and Hemlock Lake Road.
-This trail is 3 miles in length winding through a northern hardwood forest and parking area.
+This trail is 3 miles in length winding through a northern hardwood forest and red pine plantation and includes a parking area.

-The Forestry Department will begin to contract survey work to perpetuate monuments and establish boundary lines on the county forest utilizing funding from project loan money and State Forestry Aid account.
+The Forestry Department will contract survey work as necessary to perpetuate monuments and establish boundary lines on the county forest utilizing funding from project loan money and State Forestry Aid account.

-The Forest County Forestry Department Annual Work Plan 2012 was prepared by David Ziolkowski, County Forest Administrator and was approved and adopted at the September 4, 2012 Forestry Committee meeting.
+The Forest County Forestry Department Annual Work Plan 2016 was prepared by David Ziolkowski, County Forest Administrator and was approved and adopted at the November 17, 2016 Forestry Committee meeting.

-Don LeMaster Forestry Committee Chairman
+William Connors Forestry Committee Chairman